ansible-lockdown/Windows-2022-CIS/README.md

 ## Auditing (new)

-Currently, this release does not have a auditing tool that is up to date.
+Currently, this release does not have an auditing tool that is up to date.

 ## Documentation